-(1) Income tax revenue impact in fiscal 2016 is estimated and unaudited and in fiscal 2017 is projected and subject to change.
+(1) Income tax revenue impact in fiscal 2017 is projected and subject to change.

 On September 2, 2015, the Attorney General certified an initiative petition to amend the state constitution to provide for an additional tax of 4.0% on that portion of annual taxable income in excess of \$1 million for tax years beginning on or after January 1, 2019.
 The \$1 million figure would be adjusted annually for inflation.
 See "THE GOVERNMENT - Initiative Petitions."